ryanzhou/wwag/README.md

 When the app is running for the first time, you will be redirected to `/utilities` to initialise the database schema and optionally load example data into the schema.

+## Seeds data
+We created some sample data in seeds.sql for WWAG for testing purposes.
+There are some sample users with different kinds of user type for testing various of their capabilities:
+* **Administrator (have the access to do CRUD for all the entities and relationships):username:hannah@wwag.com.au; password:password;
+* **Player (can edit videos, games but may have limitation do delete, can watch all videos for free):username:Steven@hotmail.com; password:password;
+* **Regular Viewer (can only watch free videos, have to make purchase in order to view premium and other types of videos):username:beeldrer@yahoo.com;password:password;
+* **Premium Viewer (can watch all the videos for free until their subscriptions expire, then they need to choose whether to renew subscription or not):username:sposee@hotmail.com; password:password;
+* **Crowd_funding Viewer (can watch all the videos for free):username:anthony.davies@gmail.com; password:password;
+In order to better illustrate WWAG's features, we created some orders and order-lines to show and keep tracking of order history.

 ## User features

 This WWAG implementation offers many features that exceed the minimum project requirements: